 T-state is the time corresponding to one clock period.
-It is a basic unit used to calculate the time taken for execution of instructions and programs in a processor.
+It is a basic unit.
+It used to calculate the time taken for execution of instructions and programs in a processor.

 Now another important topics we should know to clear the concept on timing diagram of 8085 microprocessor.
-What are the control signals used in timing diagram of 8085 microprocessor?
+What are the control signals uses in timing diagram of 8085 microprocessor?

 If we go for above question then the answer is mainly we have to know five control signal to understand timing diagram of 8085 microprocessor.
 Those are

-IO/ M signal indicate whether I/O or memory operation is being carried out.
+IO/ M signal indicate whether I/O or memory operation carried out.
 A high on this signal indicates I/O operation while a low indicates memory operation.